 VIDEO: The W.H.O. changed high-risk category for COVID-19 to “very high global risk” category (Released 28 February 2020).

-VIDEO: How can you tell the corona virus from the flu?
+VIDEO: How can you tell the pandemic-related virus strains from flu strains?
 (Released 3 March 2020).

 The impact of the Corona Virus (COVID-19) on traditional education delivery is predicted to become devastating.